Mao Anying: Korean War and death

-Peng witnessed the explosion nearby and realizing that Mao was in danger, tried to run towards him but was physically restrained by his fiercely loyal guards.
-Peng screamed "if you don't let go, I'll kill you!" to which the guard responded "if you kill me, I still won't let go".
-Mao's body was reportedly burnt beyond recognition and was only identifiable through a Soviet watch given to him by Joseph Stalin.
+Peng witnessed the explosion nearby and, realizing Mao was in danger, tried to run towards him but was physically restrained by his guards.
+Peng screamed, "if you don't let go, I'll kill you!" to which the guard responded, "if you kill me, I still won't let go".
+Mao's body was reportedly burnt beyond recognition and was identifiable only by a Soviet watch given to him by Joseph Stalin.
 Peng immediately reported Mao's death to the Central Military Commission, but Zhou Enlai, Liu Shaoqi, and Yang Shangkun ordered the CMC and Politburo not to inform Mao Zedong.
-It was only in January 1951, when Mao Zedong asked his personal secretary Ye Zilong to have Mao transferred back to China, that Ye informed him of the news.
-Mao had been buried in Pyongyang, in the Cemetery for the Heroes of the Chinese People's Volunteer Army.
-Some sources claim that Peng Dehuai's fall from grace after the Great Leap Forward and subsequent persecution during the Cultural Revolution was connected to Mao Anying's death, for which Mao Zedong supposedly held Peng responsible.
+Only in January 1951, when Mao Zedong asked his personal secretary Ye Zilong to have Mao transferred back to China, Ye informed him of the news.
+Mao was buried in Pyongyang, in the Cemetery for the Heroes of the Chinese People's Volunteer Army.

+According to some sources, on the morning of 25 November 1950, Mao Anying, alongside staff officers Gao Ruixun and Cheng Pu, cooked egg fried rice for breakfast in the office of Peng Dehuai, despite orders to cook only at night for fear of American air raids.
+It is alleged that their preparation of that meal drew the attention of American bombers, contributing to the deaths of Mao and Gao.

+The fried rice story of Anying's death has never been confirmed.
+The Chinese Academy of History, a state-run historical research institute set up in 2019, had denounced the story as rumors spread by those who aimed to disrespect Mao Anying's sacrifice to his country.
+The academy, citing declassified documents, stated Mao's position was compromised when the camp's radio transmissions were being intercepted.

+"Egg fried rice protests" are a form of internet protest used by Chinese users occurring yearly around 24 October, Anying's birthday, or around 25 November, the date of his death.
+Posting recipes for egg fried rice is meant to mock the death of Anying; such posts are usually blocked or taken down by Chinese officials and can lead to sanctions against those involved.

 Disputes regarding death

-The only unit operating the A-26 in Korea at the time was the 3rd Bomb Group, of the United States Air Force (USAF).
+The only units operating the B-26 in Korea at the time were the 3rd Bomb Group and 452nd Bomb Group, of the United States Air Force (USAF).
 Some accounts have claimed, most likely incorrectly, that the pilot responsible was Captain G. B. Lipawsky of the South African Air Force.
-However, the only aircraft flown by South African pilots in Korea was the Mustang fighter bomber, which was unlikely to have been mistaken for the larger, twin-engine A-26s.
+However, the only aircraft flown by South African pilots in Korea was the Mustang fighter bomber, which was unlikely to have been mistaken for the larger, twin-engine B-26s.

-Some Chinese citizens who oppose Mao Zedong commemorate the anniversary of Mao Anying's death by eating egg fried rice.
-According to some accounts, on the morning of November 25, 1950 Mao Anying had overslept, once awake, he stole eggs from the general's supplies to cook egg fried rice for himself despite orders that staff were only to cook at night for fear of American air raids.
-It is alleged that his preparation of that meal drew the attention of American bombers, contributing to his demise.

-Egg fried rice protests are a form of internet protest used by Chinese users occurring yearly around October 24, Anying's birthday, or around November 25, the date of his death.
-Posting recipes for egg fried rice is done as a subtle jab at the death of Anying during the Korean War; such posts are usually blocked or taken down by Chinese officials and can lead to sanctions against those involved.